Tyler Stewart: Personal life

-Stewart's wife, Jill (née Spratt), is a former high school French teacher, and the two were married on September 19, 1998; they have three daughters, Mili, born April 2, 1999, Hazel, born April 16, 2001 and Carmen, born January 28, 2011.
+Stewart's wife, Jill (née Spratt), is a former high school French teacher, and the two were married on September 19, 1998; they have three daughters, Mili, born April 2, 1999, Hazel, born April 16, 2001, and Carmen, born January 28, 2011.
 In his spare time, he enjoys cooking.
-He is a huge hockey fan and actively promotes Women's Hockey in Canada, serving on the board of The Ladies First Hockey Foundation and coaching his daughters' teams, one being The George Bell Titans.
+He is an ice hockey fan and actively promotes Women's Hockey in Canada, serving on the board of The Ladies First Hockey Foundation and coaching his daughters' teams, one being The George Bell Titans.
 Stewart also went to high school with former Leafs goalie Curtis Joseph where the two became friends.
 He also enjoys playing hockey, and is a member of the Jokers Hockey Club in the Canadian Exclaim!
 Hockey Summit of the Arts.
 Stewart is also an occasional panelist/contributor on the post-game show for Hockey Night in Canada, and an on-air contributor to the morning show on The Fan 590.
 He took part in Super Skate, a celebrity hockey game fundraiser at Madison Square Garden for the Christopher Reeve Foundation in 1999, 2001 and 2002.
 Participants included Denis Leary, Kim Alexis, Rick Moranis, Chris Jericho, Gary Dell'Abate, Chad Smith, Darren Pang and Jason Priestley, among others.
 Stewart is a member of the Canadian Charity Artists Against Racism and has worked with them on campaigns like radio PSAs.

 Stewart is the first cousin of Kevin Yarde, a former television presenter for The Weather Network and the current Member of Provincial Parliament for Brampton North in the Legislative Assembly of Ontario.

-Drum equipment

-Stewart currently plays Sonor drums and Sabian cymbals.
-He uses Vic Firth drumsticks (mainly 55A and RUTE606).
-Previously, He had his own signature sticks made by Regal Tip from 2004–2015 which he designed with his drum tech, Rob "Tiny" Menegoni.
-The sticks were called Ty-phoons (a second, "dipped" version of which was released in the mid-2000s).
-He also uses a Roland SPD-S sampling multi-trigger pad and Roland Electronic Drums and pads.
-Stewart uses Aquarian Drumheads.

-Prior to his switch to SONOR in early 2015, Tyler played Pearl Drums from mid-2006.
-Stewart used custom Ayotte drums from at least 1994, and prior to that, Canwood drums.